 Recitals ordinarily take place during the fall or spring semesters according to deadlines specified in the scheduling policies.
-Recitals may take place during the second summer session if a hearing can be arranged and if faculty members are available to attend the recital.
+Recitals may take place during the summer term if a hearing can be arranged and if faculty members are available to attend the recital.